 But the cross-country ski experience in Montana’s Yellowstone Country doesn’t end there.
 The region is also home to Lone Mountain Ranch, the number one-ranked Nordic Ski Resort in North America, and Bohart Ranch, Bozeman’s own cross-country ski epicenter, situated in the beautiful Bridger Mountains.
 Both ranches offer multiple special events, pristine cross-country trails and the rugged beauty of the Montana wilderness at every turn.
 Lone Mountain Ranch offers a high-end vacation experience, with plenty of snow—over 400 inches annually—and 100 kilometers of some of the finest cross-country skiing in the nation.
 It’s also only 6 miles down the road from the “Biggest Skiing in America,” at Big Sky Resort, providing family opportunities for both cross-country and downhill skiing.
 Bozeman’s Bohart Ranch sits adjacent to Bridger Bowl ski area and offers cross-country ski instruction, equipment rental, community events and races and even boasts a Biathlon course with year-round training and competition.
-Bohart Ranch routinely hosts national level events, including five NCAA Cross-Country Ski Championships—the sixth of which is slated for March of 2012—and hosted the 2002 National Olympic Qualifier.
+Bohart Ranch routinely hosts national level events, including six NCAA Cross-Country Ski Championships—and hosted the 2002 National Olympic Qualifier.
 The ranch also caters to families, with its Kiddy Kilometer Trail, a signed interpretative trail.
 In addition to the great cross-country ski-specific destinations throughout Yellowstone Country, there’s the granddaddy of all cross-country ski experiences, Yellowstone National Park.
 Over-snow tours and cross-country skiing in America’s first national park enable visits to areas otherwise inaccessible by any other means.
-These examples of specific cross-country ski destinations, coupled with literally thousands of casual opportunities and locations to enjoy the sport, along with snowy, extended winters are what make America’s Winter Playground the cross-country ski capitol of North America.